 Both writings were devoid from dots and diacritical markings which were introduced later on by Muslim scholars to insure correct pronunciation of the written Quran in accordance with the recited authentic Qira’at.

-Dots and diacritical markings were introduced to Arabic writing by Muslim scholars.
+Muslim scholars introduced dots and diacritical markings to Arabic writing.
 The most renowned of are Abu’l Aswad ad-Du’alî (d.
 69 / 688), Naṣr Ibn ʿĀṣim (d.
 89 / 707) and Yaḥya Ibn Yaʿmur (d.129 /746).

 Indeed, it is We who sent down the Qur’an and indeed, We will be its guardian”[Quran 15:9]